 Displayed below is the baby name popularity of Yolanda for girls.
 Yolanda was first listed in 1900-1909 and reached its peak position of #111 in the U.S. during the years 1970-1979, but is not ranked currently.
 (2014 Birth Statistics)

-Below is a charted analysis of the popularity of the girl name Yolanda and corresponding names.
 Popular variation forms of Yolanda rated in the Top 1000 are Violet (#67 the previous year), Yolonda, Violette, Iola and Viola.
-These girl names were at the apex of their popularity during the years 1910-1919 and have become much less widespread since, with the versions Yolanda, Violette, Viola and Iola becoming less trendy.
+These girl names were at the apex of their popularity during 1910-1919 (usage of 0.5668%) and have become much less widespread since (usage 0.1555%, down 72.6%), with the versions Viola, Iola, Violette and Yolanda becoming less trendy.
 Violet (#67) is the most chic name for newborns in this list, with this name enjoying a resurgence in popularity.
+Below is a charted analysis of the usage of the girl name Yolanda and corresponding names.
 (2014 Birth Statistics)